urgent-challenge/urgent2024/_pages/baseline.md

 We provide offical baselines and the corresponding recipe ([`egs2/urgent24/enh1`](https://github.com/espnet/espnet/tree/master/egs2/urgent24/enh1)) in the [ESPnet](https://github.com/espnet/espnet) toolkit.

+> You can check [“A quick tutorial on how to use ESPnet”](/urgent2024/espnet_tutorial) to have a quick overview on how to use ESPnet for speech enhancement.

   * For the basic usage of this toolkit, please refer to [egs2/TEMPLATE/enh1/README.md](https://github.com/espnet/espnet/blob/master/egs2/TEMPLATE/enh1/README.md).
   * Several baseline models are provided in the format of a `YAML` configuration file in [`egs2/urgent24/enh1/conf/tuning/`](https://github.com/espnet/espnet/tree/master/egs2/urgent24/enh1/conf/tuning/).
 The corresponding model checkpoints for our pre-trained baseline models will also be provided soon.
   * To run a recipe, you basically only need to execute the following command after [installing ESPnet from source](https://espnet.github.io/espnet/installation.html):